lwz322/lwz322.github.io/_posts/2018-8-3-Proof of Sample Variance & Sample Covariance.md

 mathjax: true
 mermaid: true
 chart: true
-chart: true
 mathjax_autoNumber: true
+toc: true
 tags : math
 ---

-Inspired from roomate's quesion,I have tried to find a convincible proof for this question but filed,then I referred to the outline of Proof of Sample Variance in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.
+I have tried to find a convincible proof for this question but filed,then I referred to the outline of Proof of Sample Variance in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.
 Besides,I have to thanks for my roomate,who point out some mistake in the following proof
 <!--more-->
+#Proof of Sample Variance & Sample Covariance

 ##Unbiased Estimator